 Famous for deep sea fishing, local cheeses, red and white wine production, and many varieties of tropical fruit - the islands are becoming a increasingly popular tourist destination.

-A more detailed description of the Azores history will be posted soon.
+Note: A more detailed description of the Azores history will be posted soon.